 For the majority of the Fund's financial instruments, quoted market prices are readily available.
-However, certain financial instruments, for example over-the-counter derivatives or unquoted securities, are fair valued using valuation techniques.
+However, certain financial instruments, for example unquoted securities, are fair valued using valuation techniques.
 Where valuation techniques (for example, pricing models) are used to determine fair values, they are validated and periodically reviewed by experienced personnel of the Investment Manager.